Requirements Program Benefits Registration Neighborhood Map

-The Neighborhood Registry includes more than 360 neighborhood-based organizations.
-Neighborhood organizations that are not already on the Neighborhood Registry are invited to join!
-There is no charge to be listed on the Neighborhood Registry.
+The registry includes more than 360 neighborhood-based organizations.
+Neighborhood organizations that are not already on the registry are invited to join - it's free!

 To register, an organization must:

 - Have defined geographic boundaries with a minimum of 48 units/homes;

 - Hold at least one meeting a year;

 - Have officers and a contact person;

 - Be open to anyone who lives or owns property in the neighborhood

 - Have a constitution, bylaws or mission statement.

 - City assistance with neighborhood events, festivals, activities and neighborhood cleanups.